graphviz-perl/GraphViz2/README.md

 This method performs a series of tasks:

-- o Run the chosen external program on the ["dot\_input"](#dot_input)
+- Run the chosen external program on the ["dot\_input"](#dot_input)
-- o Capture STDOUT and STDERR from that program
+- Capture STDOUT and STDERR from that program
-- o Die if STDERR contains anything
+- Die if STDERR contains anything
-- o Copies STDOUT to the buffer controlled by the dot\_output() method
+- Copies STDOUT to the buffer controlled by the dot\_output() method
-- o Write the captured contents of STDOUT to $output\_file, if $output\_file has a value
+- Write the captured contents of STDOUT to $output\_file, if $output\_file has a value

 ## stringify\_attributes($context, $option)